axe-0/blog/README.md

 ### Security Keys

-  security configurations for this application can be found in the 'security_config.txt' file in the dropbox.
+Security configurations for this application can be found in the 'security_config.txt' file in the dropbox.

-  Enter these in the settings.py file where you see the following :
+Enter these in the 'settings.py' file where you see the following :

-    #ADD Key from 'security_config.txt' here:
+ADD Key from 'security_config.txt' here:
     SECRET_KEY = ""